Westcountry

-Working with the Westcountry Rivers Trust I spent a few days on the Devon, Cornwall boarder, on the river Inny, part of the Tamar catchment - I didn't know what all those words meant before; funny what a few days in the company of passionate, knowledge, dedicated people can do to you.
+Working with the Westcountry Rivers, Trust I spent a few days on the Devon-Cornwall boarder, on the river Inny, part of the Tamar catchment.
+At the time I didn't know what all those words meant; funny what a few days in the company of passionate, knowledge, dedicated people can.

-An electronic backpack is used to attract fish, which are netted and transferred to buckets for recording before being released.
-It's just one part of a large bodyt of work carried out by the Trust, who are dedicated to protecting and restoring the health of the inland waterways that grace the westcountry.
+An electronic backpack is used to attract fish which are netted and transferred to buckets for recording, before being released.
+It's just one part of a large body of work carried out by the Trust, who are dedicated to protecting and restoring the health of the inland waterways that grace the westcountry.
 In their words:

 Through science, evidence and experience, our charity preserves, protects and improves the region’s freshwater environments for all who depend on them.